Now that you’ve bought a micro four thirds camera, you’re probably looking to get the best micro four thirds lenses for travel photography.

 Best Micro Four Thirds Lenses for Travel Photography

-Next, I’ll go over the types of lenses you might want in your kit, and then you probably should pick a one or two lens solution for your style of photography.
-Here’s the list of best m43 lenses for travel photography:
+Next, I’ll go over the best lenses you might want in your kit, and then you probably should pick a one or two lens solution for your style of photography.
+Here’s the list of the best micro four thirds lenses for travel photography :

 This walkaround lens, allows you to get a variety of shots from landscape to details is a massive upgrade to your kit lens at a hefty price around $1000.
 It’s the priciest lens on the list, so if you’re on a budget, the kit is fine, but this lens is just faster.
 For a lens you will keep on your camera all the time, it’s worth it to spend a bit more.